Our Commitment to Sustainability

 Wood floors have been used in homes for centuries, and it’s apparent why.
 Wood floors are beautiful, durable, and cost-effective.
 But there’s another benefit wood flooring offers over modern alternatives such as carpet or linoleum: sustainability.

-flooring products are growing more than twice as fast as they are being harvested.
-Thanks to this commitment to sustainable forestry, there is 90% more hardwood growing today in the U.S. than there was 50 years ago (See the American Hardwood Info Center link in the side bar to learn more).
+Wood flooring is biodegradable, recyclable, and a great carbon sink.
+All of these benefits stem from one of the most sustainable resources on the planet: our forests.
+Across the United States, and particularly here in Missouri where we source our lumber, hardwood forests are growing more than twice as fast as they are being harvested.
+Thanks to this commitment to sustainable forestry, there is 90% more hardwood growing today in the U.S. than there was 50 years ago.

-Wood flooring is also among the least energy-intensive materials, consuming far less energy to make than carpet, linoleum or composite tile.
-And for us, much of that energy consumption is self-generated.
-Here at Smith Flooring we've been using our sawdust and other mill scraps to run boilers that generate electricity ever since our family patriarch, Viandel Smith, had one installed in the 1950s.
+Wood flooring is also among the least energy-intensive materials, consuming far less energy to make than carpet, composite tiles, or linoleum.
+And for Smith Flooring, much of that energy consumption is fed by our own supply.
+We’ve been producing our own electricity from boilers fed by wood pellets made from our very own sawdust and mill scraps since the 1950’s, when family patriarch Viandel Smith had one installed.

-At Smith Flooring we clearly see the forest and the trees.
-And we operate our business with an environmental ethic that is second to none.
-After all, our kids and grandkids are counting on it.
+At Smith Flooring, we clearly see the forests and the trees.
+We operate our business with an environmental ethic that is second to none.
+We have to.
+After all, our kids and grandkids are counting on us.